rabsingh/Capstone-Project/README.md

 - **Django's in-built user class :** For managing parent and child roles.

 ### 5.7 Other
-- **AI engines :** ChatGPT and Claude were used to check details of project scoping and planning as well as assist extensively with aspects of coding.
+- **AI engines:** ChatGPT and Claude were used to check details of project scoping and planning as well as assist extensively with aspects of coding.

 ---

 ## 6. Database Schema (ERD)

 The Entity Relationship Diagram (ERD) below shows the relationships between the database entities used in the Shopping List App.

 Th User table stores the profile details of registered Users whilst the Item class stores attributes relatd to items to be ordered.

+Items are linked to Users using a ForeignKey field in the database schema (Items.added_by - Users.id).

 The User to Items relationship is a one-to-many.